 SMs take their usual positions for Post-Communion Prayer.
 After the prayer, they crab-walk to the sedilia and remove maniples.
 MC removes missal stand to credence.
 D and SD remove CEL’s chasuble and drape it on the altar rail.
 MC retrieves cope from the altar rail in the Lady Chapel and gives it to D and SD, who then vest CEL.

-On MC’s cue, TH1/TH2 carrying uncharged thuribles in their left hand, enter the sanctuary with the TT following.
+On MC’s cue, TH1/TH2 carrying uncharged thuribles in their left hand, enter the sanctuary.
 Simultaneously, AA pick up their torches and go to center at the altar steps.
-The TT stay below the altar rail and take up positions between the outer (second and third) medallions at the altar rail, leaving the positions between the inner (first and second) medallions for the AA.
 AA proceed inside the altar rail and meet TH1/TH2 (as if for the Gospel procession).